Policies Regarding Political Activities

 Political Campaign Postings

-Literature and flyers regarding off-campus political campaigns, (i.e. US Congressional or Presidential campaigns; state or local offices) are permitted to be posted within the Commons but MUST list the sponsoring recognized campus group.
+Literature and flyers regarding off-campus political campaigns, (i.e. US Congressional or Presidential campaigns; state or local offices) are permitted to be posted within the Commons but must list the sponsoring recognized campus group.
 Any postings advocating a particular issue must also identify the sponsoring groups.
 All postings must follow posting/publicity guidelines listed above.
 On-campus election campaigns (i.e. Student Government) must follow SGA Election guidelines.
-These can be obtained from the SGA in the Office of Student Activities, BC 107.
+These can be obtained from SGA in the Office of Student Activities, BC 108.

 Political Campaigning in Residence Halls